NF

 About National Fuel Gas Company

+Headquartered within the energy sector, National Fuel Gas Company focuses on Oil & Gas Integrated services and products.
 National Fuel Gas Company operates as a diversified energy company.
-The $7.34B market capitalization puts NFG squarely in mid-cap range for its industry.
+At a $7.69B market cap, National Fuel Gas Company ranks as a mid-cap company within energy.
 It operates through Integrated Upstream and Gathering, Pipeline and Storage, and Utility segments.

 Key stats